mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-Too many options hah?
-Basically, they are there to constrain the usage of a pointer, so, when other developers read your code they quickly understand the purpose of variables.
+Too many options?
+Well, they are there to constrain the usage of a pointer, so, when other developers read your code they quickly understand the purpose of variables.
 For example, if the target must not be changed in specific scope then use a constant-target pointer and other developers do not mistakenly change them.